marianschmidt/msSPChelpR/cran-comments.md

 ## Resubmission

-This is a resubmission of a new package, adressing the comments made by CRAN on 2020-10-05 and fixing a bug.
+This is a resubmission of a new package, addressing the comments made by CRAN on 2020-10-05, adding new sample data and fixing a bug.

 ### Reviewer comments on initial submission by CRAN 2020-10-05